 Kunimatsu took meticulous business records of his assets.
-He knew the power of information and its documentation, not just costs and revenues, but insurance for replacement costs, valuations, appraisals, landlord tenant arrangements with notarized lease agreements, depreciation etc..
+He knew the power of information and its documentation, not just costs and revenues, but insurance for replacement costs, valuations, appraisals, landlord-tenant arrangements with notarized lease agreements, depreciation and so on.
 He understood what Canadian business, financial and legal structures were built on.
 He understood what citizenship was built upon.

-In 1948, he and other Japanese Canadians, sued the Canadian Government in what was called the Bird Commission.
+In 1948, he and other Japanese Canadians sued the Canadian government in what was called the Bird Commission.
 These are extraordinary records of Japanese Canadian activism, of my grandfather's activism.
 They did not directly challenge the government for the confiscation of their properties and forced sale of their assets in and of itself.
 The claimants challenged the devaluation of their assets and the low compensation received for them.
-For my grandfather, this was their house in Steveston, his 4 boats, his car and his biggest asset was his largest boat, the May S.
+For my grandfather, this was their house in Steveston, his four boats, his car and his biggest asset was his largest boat, the May S.

-A 60' long seiner, the May S was confiscated by the Canadian navy on Feb.
+A 60-foot long seiner, the May S was confiscated by the Canadian navy on Feb.
 15, 1942.
-The navy used it to round up smaller Japanese Canadian fishing boats for the "Japanese Fishing Vessels Disposal Committee" The construction cost (see attached document) tallied up to a total of \$16,825.80.
-The replacement value according to his insurance was \$18,000.
+The navy used it to round up smaller Japanese Canadian fishing boats for the "Japanese Fishing Vessels Disposal Committee."
+The construction cost tallied up to a total of \$16,825.80.
+The replacement value, according to his insurance, was \$18,000.
 The insured value was \$11,000.
-Present value, according to the Canadian navy that took it over was \$10,500.
-The government appraised value in 1942 was \$8750.
-He received compensation of \$8057.50.
+But according to the Canadian navy that took it over, the value was \$10,500.
+The government appraised value in 1942 was \$8,750.
+Kunimatsu received even less: just \$8,057.50.

-In the end, the Commission conceded that their valuation had been undervalued by 10% of the actual value.
-It was not so much the percentage that was important.
+In the end, the commission conceded he hadn't received enough money.
+But the money wasn't the point.
 These Japanese Canadians, knowing their value and the value of their assets and standing up for them, affirmed their own value, whatever the outcome.
-He did not become a victim to his victimizers, though the attempt was administratively vicious.
-Though heartbreaking and I'm sure, oh so tempting, he did not give up.
+My grandfather did not become a victim to his victimizers, although the attempt was administratively vicious.
+Although heartbreaking and, I'm sure, oh so tempting, he did not give up.
 His dignity shone through the details on the page by using the rules of his victimizers to expose their moral bankruptcy.